-Although data discovery and classification have formed the bedrock of strong data governance programs for several decades, they are experiencing a resurgence in popularity by organizations of every size and across every sector.
-The renewed interest is primarily driven by the emergence of stringent compliance regulations, such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA), and the rapid growth in data privacy legislation now proposed by more than half of all states.
+Although data discovery and data classification have formed the bedrock of strong data governance programs for several decades, they are experiencing a resurgence in popularity by organizations of every size and across every sector.
+The renewed interest is primarily driven by the emergence of stringent compliance regulations, such as the General Data Protection Regulation (GDPR) and California Privacy Rights Act (CPRA), and the rapid growth in data privacy legislation now proposed by more than half of all states.

-Another key driver is the growth in data blindness caused by the influx of remote workers in response to the pandemic.
-The overnight shift to #WFH has exacerbated data sprawl across a much broader threat surface, now comprising unmanaged assets such as homes and private networks, leaving many enterprises in a vulnerable state.
-In a recent survey conducted by Microsoft, “73% of CISOs indicated that their organization encountered leaks of sensitive data and data spillage in the last 12 months.”
+Another key driver is the growth in data blindness caused by the proliferation of remote workers.
+The overnight shift to working from home in 2020 exacerbated data sprawl across a much broader threat surface, now comprising unmanaged assets such as homes and private networks, leaving many enterprises in a vulnerable state.
+A Microsoft survey reported 73% of Chief Information Security Officers indicated that their organization encountered leaks of sensitive data and data spillage within the year.

 Data privacy protection tops IT priorities

 Shoring up data privacy protection has moved to the top of the IT priority list for a vast majority of organizations.
 The landscape for data privacy solutions can be overwhelming with hundreds of point solutions available, often found as specific features within broader product categories.

 To aid enterprises in their buying decision for data privacy solutions, which we at Spirion believe begins with a robust data discovery and data classification foundation, Forrester published a report segmenting the data discovery and classification market and providing topline recommendations for platforms.
 But, in the short two years since that report’s release, data discovery and classification capabilities have advanced, and the need for them as processes in broader security and privacy strategies has grown more pressing.
 In this article, we’ll compare the key takeaways from that informative report with the state of the data discovery and classification market today.

 Know where your data lives